noxthot/industrial_datascience_sim_machine_knifes/readme.md

 In case you want, you can also set the number of pieces to be generated via the environment variable `NUM_PIECES`.
 The default is `1000`.

 ## Output
-The generated data will be stored in the `output` directory and consist of two files describing sensor readings and quality labels for each produced item.
+The generated data will be stored in the `output` (for docker), or `data` (for local runs; be aware that this overwrites the data that was shipped with) directory and consist of two files describing sensor readings and quality labels for each produced item.
 The console output will provide information about the generation process and give a summary of the number or erroneous items produced with the given configuration.